 Medicare Supplement Insurance (also called Medigap) helps senior and disabled Wisconsin residents pay for some Medicare out-of-pocket costs.

-- 267,315 Wisconsin residents had a Medigap policy in 2015, according to data from America’s Health Insurance Plans (AHIP)
+- 299,925 Wisconsin residents had a Medigap policy in 2021, according to data from America’s Health Insurance Plans (AHIP).1

-- More than 40 percent of Medicare beneficiaries in Wisconsin were also enrolled in a Medigap plan in 2015, according to AHIP
+- More than 48 percent of Medicare beneficiaries in Wisconsin were also enrolled in a Medigap plan, according to AHIP.

-How Medigap Plans in Wisconsin Differ From Those of Other States
+How Medicare Supplement Plans in Wisconsin Differ From Those of Other States

 Medigap plans sold in Wisconsin work like Medigap plans sold in other states.
 However, insurance companies offer different plan options in Wisconsin than they do in most other states.